Dynamic light scattering: Introduction

 D_{t} is often used to calculate the hydrodynamic radius of a sphere through the Stokes–Einstein equation.
-It is important to note that the size determined by dynamic light scattering is the size of a sphere that moves in the same manner as the scatterer.
+The size determined by dynamic light scattering is the size of a sphere that moves in the same manner as the scatterer.
 So, for example, if the scatterer is a random coil polymer, the determined size is not the same as the radius of gyration determined by static light scattering.
 It is also useful to point out that the obtained size will include any other molecules or solvent molecules that move with the particle.
 So, for example, colloidal gold with a layer of surfactant will appear larger by dynamic light scattering (which includes the surfactant layer) than by transmission electron microscopy (which does not "see" the layer due to poor contrast).

 In most cases, samples are polydisperse.
 Thus, the autocorrelation function is a sum of the exponential decays corresponding to each of the species in the population.